 Pin No. Signal Name Туре Description 106 HACK Input Host Acknowledge (HACK)-When the HI08 is programmed for HRMS=0 functionality (typically used on a single-data-strobe bus), this input has two functions: (1) provide a Host Acknowledge signal for DMA transfers or (2) to control handshaking and provide a Host Interrupt Acknowledge compatible with the MC68000 family processors.
 These pins are disconnected internally.
 HRRQ Open Drain Output Receive Host Request (HRRQ)-This signal is the Receive Host Request output when the HI08 is programmed for HRMS=1 functionality and is typically used on a double-data-strobe bus.
 GPIOB15 Input/Output Port B GPIO(15)-This pin is a General Purpose I/O (GPIO) pin when not configured for host port usage.
 101 TIO0 Input/Output Timer Input/Outputs (TIO0)-This pin can be independently configured to be either a timer input source or an output flag.
-GPIOG0 Input/Output Port G GPIOG0-This pin is a General Purpose I/O (GPIO) pin th can individually be programmed as an input or output pin.
+GPIOG0 Input/Output Port G GPIO (0)-This pin is a General Purpose I/O (GPIO) pin that can individually be programmed as an input or output pin.
 99 TIO1 Input/Output Timer Input/Outputs (TIO1)-This pin can be independently configured to be either a timer input source or an output flag.
 GPIOG1 Input/Output Port G GPIO (1)-This pin is a General Purpose I/O (GPIO) pin that can individually be programmed as an input or output pin.
 98 TIO2 Input/Output Timer Input/Outputs (TIO2)-This pin can be independently configured to be either a timer input source or an output flag.
 GPIOG2 Input/Output Port G GPIO (2)-This pin is a General Purpose I/O (GPIO) pin that can individually be programmed as an input or output pin.
 97 TIO3 Input/Output Timer Input/Outputs (TIO3)-This pin can be independently configured to be either a timer input source or an output flag.
 GPIOG3 Input/Output Port G GPIO (3)-This pin is a General Purpose I/O (GPIO) pin that can individually be programmed as an input or output pin.
 20 ĪRQĀ Input External Interrupt Request A and B-The IRQA and IRQB inputs 21 ĪRQB are asynchronous external interrupt requests that indicate that an external device is requesting service.
 A Schmitt trigger input is used for noise immunity.
 They can be programmed to be level-sensitive or negative-edge- triggered.
 If level-sensitive triggering is selected, an external pull-up resistor is required for Wired-OR operation.
-15 MODA Input Mode Select (MODA) -During the bootstrap process MODA selects one of the eight bootstrap modes.
-GPIOH0 Input/Output Port H GPIO (0)-This pin is a General Purpose I/O (GPIO) pin after the bootstrap process has completed.

 Table 3-1.
-56853 Signal and Package Information for the 128-pin LQFP (Continued)
+56854 Signal and Package Information for the 128-pin LQFP (Continued)